Failed Skin Grafts & Flaps

-Persistent swelling and increased pain and irritation are indications that the patient is suffering from an infection.
-A wound that continuously bleeds, or a flap that has either been torn or cut, is also important to take notice of.
+Persistent swelling and increased pain and irritation are indications that the patient may be suffering from an infection.
 Complications such as these should be taken seriously and assessed by a patient’s surgeon.

 Hyperbaric Oxygen For Failed Skin Grafts & Flaps

 As briefly mentioned, hyperbaric oxygen therapy, also referred to as HBOT, is a treatment that can be utilized both before and after skin graft and flap surgeries.
-It can also be used to help patients who have undergone failed procedures to heal, or to stop the progression of any post-surgical complications that may ultimately lead to failure.
-These symptoms can cause great discomfort for the patient, and possibly result in an infection.
+It can also be used to help patients who have undergone failed procedures to heal, or to stop the progression of some post-surgical complications that may ultimately lead to failure.

 HBOT nourishes the body with oxygen at increased atmospheric pressure.
-This increases the body’s blood supply by stimulating blood vessel growth, which in turn, increases circulation, and prepares the donor site for transplant.
-Remember, proper circulation ensures enough oxygen, blood and nutrients are being transported throughout the body, reducing the risk of swelling and numbness.
+This treatment stimulates blood vessel growth, which in turn, increases circulation.
+Remember, proper circulation ensures enough oxygen, blood and nutrients are being transported throughout the body.

 HBOT’s ability to promote damaged tissue repair and strengthen the immune system is especially valuable to patients after surgery in cases where the skin graft or flap failed, as restoring what’s been damaged in the body and helping fight against bacteria can only work in a patient’s favor.